41st G7 summit: Key topics for the summit

 The leaders of the G7 countries will also discuss energy security, including as part of the Rome G7 Energy Initiative.
 The G7 Energy Initiative for Energy Security was launched at a meeting of the energy ministers of the G7 countries held in Rome in May 2014, at which agreement was reached on more joint measures to boost energy security.
 The leaders of the G7 countries then approved the principles of and measures under the Rome G7 Energy Initiative at their summit in June 2014.

 In addition, they will continue the ongoing G7 process in regard to development policy.

 A community of shared values

-The G7 countries have a special responsibility when it comes to shaping our planet's future.
-As a community of shared values, the G7 must work towards establishing peace and security and ensuring people can live a self-determined life.
-Freedom and human rights, democracy and the rule of law, peace and security, prosperity and sustainable development are core principles agreed by the G7.
+The G7 countries declare a special responsibility when it comes to shaping our planet's future.
+As a community of shared values, the G7 work towards establishing peace and security and ensuring people can live a self-determined life.
+Freedom and human rights, democracy and the rule of law, peace and security, prosperity, and sustainable development are core principles agreed by the G7.
 "The heads of state and government of the G7 do not accept the Russian Federation’s illegal annexation of Crimea.
 As a community of values, they have therefore decided to hold their meetings without Russia until further notice."